 Nodes are the main component of the Data Processing area in Quill.
 They are used to process data between an application and the GUI.
-The Source Node and Global Source Node are the only entry points data entering and exiting the UI, using the data api.
+The Source Node and Instance Source Node are the only entry points data entering and exiting the UI, using the data api.

 Nodes have four main parts: